MAIF/daikoku/manual/src/main/paradox/firstrun/datastore.md

 # Choose your audit trail datastore

-Right now, Daikoku supports multiple datastores for the audit trail.

-You can choose one datastore over another depending on your use case.
+Daikoku needs to store its audit trail in a datastore.
+Daikoku supports multiple datastores.

 Available datastores for audit trail are the following :